the-isf-academy/new-making-with-code/content/cs9/unit00/labs/lab1_terminal/_index.md

 ---

-{{< code-action "Use the mkdir command to make a directory called making-with-code" >}} This will list out all the items in your home directory.
+{{< code-action "Use the mkdir command to make a directory called making_with_code" >}} This will list out all the items in your home directory.

 ```shell
 mkdir making-with-code